Strikes across Gaza kill at least 92 as Israel prepares to ramp up its offensive

 The Israeli official said the deal came as a surprise to Israel and that it was concerned by it because of what it meant for the continuation of hostilities between it and the Houthis.

 Goldenberg reported from Tel Aviv, Israel.
-Associated Press writer Fatma Khaled in Cairo contributed to this report.
+Associated Press writer Fatma Khaled in Cairo and White House Correspondent Zeke Miller in Washington contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war